Teaching Methods of the Center for Applied Legal Studies

 1. Case load.
 Each student partnership will handle, during the semester, at least one substantial case.
 A “substantial” case is one involving client interviews, strategic planning, legal research, fact investigation, and an oral appearance.
 We know that cases occasionally “wash out”; (e.g., the client repeatedly fails to appear for an initial interview or leaves the country).
 If this happens, the advisors will try to assign a replacement case until the partnership has a substantial case or it is too late in the term to take on a new case.
 Although each team has a substantial case, the type and number of issues that they must research and prepare vary widely.

 2. Case completion.
-Cases are assigned by advisors.
+Cases are assigned randomly at orientation.
 (Very rarely, if a conflict of interest arises, or for other good cause, advisors may permit students to transfer a case to other students who do not yet have full case loads.)
 Students will represent the client until the conclusion of the case, or the conclusion of the semester, unless some unforeseen circumstance necessitates early withdrawal.
 Students will be responsible for making and executing all decisions relating to the case.
 Unless the hearing schedule prevents it, students will complete all case work, and all the actions necessary to close out (or transfer) the case file, by the date of the last CALS class of the semester.
 However, Clinic students are generally expected to remain available for fulfilling Clinic responsibilities through the end of the examination period.
 For more information consult the chapter on Carryover Cases in this manual.

 4. Required steps.
 Students will proceed expeditiously in all cases as soon as they are assigned.
 In working on cases, some steps are required by CALS, and others are optional or open to your own creativity and ingenuity.
 The required steps and deadlines are specified in the Practice Manual and in the chart of deadlines in the Assignment Manual.
 They include: